Canine Storm Anxiety

 Edited by the Pharmacists at Pet Health Pharmacy

-Recent research indicates that dogs have the capacity to experience emotions similar to humans, and can develop a variety of psychological conditions, including phobias such as canine storm anxiety.
+Research indicates that dogs have the capacity to experience emotions similar to humans, and can develop a variety of psychological conditions, including phobias such as canine storm anxiety.
 Sometimes all it takes is one bad experience during a thunderstorm to instill debilitating anxiety for years to come; in fact, the severity of this fear may increase as time goes on.
 Is there a way to relieve our dogs’ symptoms of storm anxiety and make them feel secure?

 The Root of Storm Anxiety